akshaygh0sh/US-Roads/documents/log.md

 Week 2: Our goal is to find shortest path between two nodes using Dijkstra's algorithm.
 To be honest, everything went smoothly.
 Since we are farmiliar with Dijkstra's algorithm, we were able to accomplish successfully.
 When we run it, we get expected output.

-Week 3 Goal: Our goal was to implement the approximate traveling salesman algorithm.
+Week 3: Our goal was to implement the approximate traveling salesman algorithm.
 We went ahead and implemented the travelling salesman by finding the shortest path between each node in our vector of nodes to compute the travelling salesman path between.
 Then, we found each permutation of the salesman path and returned the optimal path between each vertices.

+Week 4: Our goal was to implement A* algorithm and to add test cases for Djikstra, Salesment, and A* algorithms.
+We were able to successfully accomplished implementing plenty of test cases.
+We also checked that all test cases passed.

 ## What specific tasks each member of your team accomplished in the week